velidan/WellUI/README.md

 Only 14 kb in uncompressed style and 4 kb in compressed.

-<b>To use it, you just need to include a library file in to your web-page.</b>
+To use it, you just need to include a library file in to your web-page.

 <a href="http://wellnine.github.io/WellUI" target="_blank">Documentation and demo</a>
 <i>All code examples  you can execute in console and see result.</i>